The moving plane method and the uniqueness of high order elliptic equation with GJMS operator: Introduction

 The organization of this paper is as follows.
-In Section \ref{sec2}, we establish some necessarily estimates for the $\left(-\Delta\right)^{m-1} u(x)$.
-In subsection \ref{sec3.1}, we prove the radial symmetric above its critical point in three steps, i.e, start to move the plane, vanish in the limit state and stop at the origin.
-In subsection \ref{sec3.2}, we analysis the number of critical points of the solution.
-Finally, we prove the uniqueness of solutions in the sphere for $\alpha>1$.
-In subsection \ref{sec 4.1}, we establish the concentration compactness lemma and some priori estimates.
-In subsection \ref{sec 4.2}, we classify the high order conformal invariant equation under some integral decay condition.
-In subsection \ref{sec 4.3}, we discuss the possible number of concentration point, and then we prove the Theorem \ref{main thm 2},Theorem \ref{main thm 2.1} and Theorem \ref{main thm 2.2}.
-In subsection \ref{sec 4.3}, we also analysis the critical case when $\alpha_i\to \frac{1}{2}$, we prove the Theorem \ref{main thm 3} and illustrate the blow up trends of $\{v_i\}_{i=1}^{+\infty}$.
+In Section \ref{sec2}, we establish essential estimates for $\left(-\Delta\right)^{m-1} u(x)$.
+In Subsection \ref{sec3.1}, we prove the radial symmetry of solutions with respect to their critical points in three steps: initiating the moving plane method, showing that $w_{\lambda}(x)$ vanishes in the limiting state, and the plane must stop the origin.
+Subsection \ref{sec3.2} focuses on determining the possible number of critical points of the solution.
+We then establish the uniqueness of solutions on the sphere for $\alpha > 1$.
+In Subsection \ref{Sec 3.3}, we present a new proof of Beckner’s inequality using Theorem \ref{main thm 1}.
+In Subsection \ref{sec 4.1}, we develop a concentration-compactness lemma along with key a priori estimates.
+Subsection \ref{sec 4.2} classifies higher-order conformally invariant equations under certain integral decay conditions.
+In Subsection \ref{sec 4.3}, we analyze the possible number of concentration points and prove Theorems \ref{main thm 2}, \ref{main thm 2.1}, and \ref{main thm 2.2}.
+Additionally, we examine the critical case when $\alpha_i \to \frac{1}{2}$, proving Theorem \ref{critical blow up thm} and illustrating the blow-up behavior of the sequence $\{v_i\}_{i=1}^{+\infty}$.